TerminatorNL/Tiquality/README.md

   }
   ```
  - There are no lambdas, simply because I don't like them for readability purposes (Subject to change)
- - AtomicInteger is doubles as object for synchronization signaling when waiting for *N* tasks to end, instead of sleeping for a set time.
+ - AtomicInteger can double as object for synchronization signaling when waiting for *N* tasks to end, instead of sleeping for a set time.

+If you feel like you found something that needs to change, please follow the rules above before submitting a pull request.